AISoc-UNSW/Ai-Society-2025-Website/README.md

 The backend includes a Discord bot that can manage tasks, send reminders and record meeting minutes.

 1. Set `DISCORD_BOT_TOKEN` in your `.env` file.
 2. Run `python run.py` to start both the API and the bot.
+You'll see log messages when the bot is ready.
 3. Use slash commands in Discord:
    - `/create_task` – create a new task
    - `/complete_task` – mark a task completed